 Earn a Public Health Post-Baccalaureate Certificate

-Chamberlain's online public health post-baccalaureate certificate programs are designed to meet the continuing professional education needs of persons employed in the field of population health.
-Public health certificates are offered in the key specialties of Epidemiology, Global Health and Public Health Generalist.
+Chamberlain's online public health post-baccalaureate certificate program is designed to meet the continuing professional education needs of persons employed in the field of healthcare.
+The public health certificate is offered in a key specialty of Public Health Generalist.

 The Public Health Generalist certificate may appeal to mid-career professionals, new career professionals wishing to seek employment in the field of public health, or other healthcare professionals (e.g., physicians and nurses) who want to explore public health.
 This certificate offering helps individuals gain an overview of the core public health disciplines.

 A student may expect to complete the Public Health Generalist certificate in as little as one year of full-time study comprised of two courses per semester for two and a half semesters.

 Introduction to Public Health Systems, Organizations and Practice

 Requirements for admission to Chamberlain's Epidemiology, Global Health, and Public Health Generalist certificates include the following: